notthebee/nix-config/README.md

 # nix-config

-Configuration files for my NixOS home server and my Mac.
+Configuration files for my NixOS and nix-darwin machines.

 Very much a work in progress.